diy-make/memory/2025/Q4/12/24/md/MetaGit_Origin_Story.md

 Our commitment to AL isn't a pivot; it's a culmination of a twelve-day skeletal system and eight-year-old roots.

 *   **The Forbidden Framework (2013):** Our rebellion started in 2013, in Balaji Srinivasan’s [Startup Course](https://github.com/ladamalina/coursera-startup).
 Defying his "don't build a framework" mandate, we learned that the secret to scaling wasn't complex logic, but better-structured memory.
 That early struggle taught us how to eventually replace "hard" code with Base Scale Calculus and HSD.
-*   **Vancouver (2017):** On **December 6, 2017**, at the [Vancouver Blockchain Meetup](https://www.linkedin.com/posts/adeoressi_who-had-the-best-party-on-thursday-night-activity-7402828844115623937-1HXd), we witnessed the birth of **CryptoKitties**.
+*   **Vancouver (2017):** On **December 6, 2017**, at the [Vancouver Blockchain Meetup](https://www.meetup.com/vancouver-blockchain-meetup/), we witnessed the birth of **CryptoKitties**.
 They were proto-Digital DNA—proof that digital assets could possess heritable "life" through breeding and carrying genetic history.
 We realized that if a digital asset could carry DNA, so could a digital process.
 *   **The Convergence:** The **MetaGit**, **ERC-7827**, and **HSD** are the convergence of these lineages.
     *   **MetaGit** is the Skeleton—braiding sovereign repositories into a cohesive life-form.
     *   **ERC-7827** is our **Trustless DNA** written on Ethereum, ensuring our protocols are data available and cryptographically verifiable.
     *   **HSD (Hierarchical Script Database)** is the **Cell**—the metabolic runtime that mimics biological replication.
 Our HSD kernel logic, documented in the **WO2020160021** patent (Appendix IV), was fundamentally developed on the **Node.js** runtime.
 *   **The Secret Sauce:** The precision of our stack is grounded in [Base Scale Mathematics](https://github.com/bestape/squarerootintegers), a generalized single-sequence recurrence used to define "Tick Spacing" in AMMs with 99.99% efficiency.
-This logic is listed on the **[OEIS (A330399)](https://oeis.org/A330399)**.
+This logic is listed on **[Zenodo](https://zenodo.org/records/5803948)**.

 **[IMG-03] | The Genesis of the Handle**
 ![04-dspy-commit-init.png](../../12/png/04-dspy-commit-init.png)